 Remedial Activities at the Site

-In the 1980s, approximately 2,100 potential remediation sites were identified.
+In the 1980s, approximately 2,100 potential release sites were identified.
 Over the last several decades, a number of facilities have been decommissioned and remediated as part of LANL operations.
-In 2016, an updated consent order was finalized between the State of New Mexico Environment Department and the U.S. Department of Energy’s Environmental Management office, which guides the clean up process at Los Alamos National Laboratory.
+In 2016, an updated consent order was finalized between the State of New Mexico Environment Department and the U.S. Department of Energy’s Environmental Management office, which guides the cleanup process at LANL.